Sanket-negi/Python-Code-Execution-Server/readme.md

 python app.py
 ```

-This will start the server on http://localhost:5000.
+This will start the server on port `5000` locally.

 ## API Reference